nbingo/nbingo.github.io/_pages/about.md

 Hey!
 I'm a third year in computer science at Cornell University advised by the wonderful [Eshan Chattopadhyay](https://www.cs.cornell.edu/~eshan/).
-Before beginning my PhD, I did my undergrad at Stanford and had a great time working in the [Luo Lab](https://luolab.stanford.edu) with [Justus Kebschull](https://www.kebschull-lab.org).
+Before beginning my PhD, I did my undergrad in math and master's in CS at Stanford.
+I had a great time working in the [Luo Lab](https://luolab.stanford.edu) with [Justus Kebschull](https://www.kebschull-lab.org).

 While I enjoyed my formative research years in wet lab neuroscience, I am currently interested in theoretical computer science, specifically complexity theory, pseudorandomness, and combinatorics.
+My recent work is mainly on condensing from adversarial sources and lossless expansion in bipartite graphs, but who knows where my interests will take me in the future!

 P.S.
 This site is still under construction while I add o(1) information!